 Kitchen Furniture Projects

-A dolls' house's kitchen of any style can be outfitted with these simple tables, chairs, and other beginner's furniture projects.
-Furniture for dolls' house kitchens can also be adapted from some bedroom projects.
-For example, a night table adapted to be taller and fitted with a single metal door can become a pie safe. or, a night table can be widened and fitted with double doors to become a base kitchen cabinet.
-And the techniques used to make armoires can be used to make upper kitchen cabinets for a fitted modern kitchen.
+A dollhouse's kitchen of any style can be outfitted with these tables, chairs, and other beginner's furniture projects.
+Furniture for dollhouse kitchens can also be adapted from some bedroom projects.
+For example, a night table adapted to be taller and fitted with a single metal door can become a pie safe or a bedside table can be widened and fitted with double doors to become a base kitchen cabinet.
+The techniques used to make armoires can be used to make upper kitchen cabinets for a fitted modern kitchen.

 The kitchen cabinet series includes:

 Living Room Furniture